-Route type: For some.
-A short but initially steep walk to an amazing view of Keswick and Borrowdale - OS Explorer Map OL4
+A short (1km each way), but initially steep walk to an amazing view of Keswick and Borrowdale - OS Explorer Map OL4.

 There is a resting place as the gradient eases to 1:10.
 Take a break here and look back at the grandeur of Skiddaw, Lonscale Pike and the western end of Blencathra.

-The route drops slightly downhill until a junction with a public footpath, where there is a fingerpost.
+The route drops slightly downhill until a junction with a public footpath.
 From here, the track rises again steadily at around 1:10 until a small plateau is reached - and a bench seat.
 Be prepared to have your breath taken away as the views of Derwentwater and the Borrowdale valley unfold.
 On a good day, most of the highest mountains in England - Scafell Pike, Great End and Great Gable - should all be seen at the head of Borrowdale and Helvellyn is over to the left.